-"The smartphone and tablet suffice," says Nicola Millard, Head of Customer Insight & Futures at BT’s innovation team.
+"The smartphone and tablet suffice," says Nicola Millard, head of customer insight and futures at our innovation team.
 "The whole office fits in a shoulder bag."

 Mobile, agile work is a reality today.
 Our study found that this flexibility is critical to the way digital employees assess their jobs.
 “For this new generation of workers, the freedom to work at a place and time that best suits them tops the wish list when considering the benefits of a job.”
 As a result teams are, by definition, working in a more virtual and distributed manner.
 "And so the support of such collaboration is essential," adds Nicola.
 "Such emphasis on collaboration is typical of high-performance organisations.
 But it isn’t magical, it doesn’t just happen on its own accord.”

 As was the case with smartphones and tablets, it is the end-user who will usher in the use of collaboration tools in the corporate environment.
 The technology in this regard serves primarily as an enabler.
 Suppliers of corporate collaboration tools who get it wrong, should not count on any mercy.

 "The user experience determines everything," says Dominic.
 "You can have the best technology in-house, but if the user doesn’t find it easy and convenient to work with, then the music soon stops.”
 Moreover - and this is relatively new - the decision lies with the end user.
 "The employer can obviously say: use that tool, because it’s good for you.
 But that is not sufficient.
 If the employee is not convinced, then he or she will reach for something else without the IT department’s knowledge.
 "So there you are, a company equipped with an expensive collaboration platform - perfectly managed and secured, including audit trail - that no one uses.”